elastisys/compliantkubernetes/docs/operator-manual/credentials.md

 # Use of Credentials

-Compliant Kubernetes interacts with a lot of credentials.
+Welkin interacts with a lot of credentials.
 This document captures all of them in an orderly fashion, layer-by-layer.

 ## Terminology